If you’re looking to buy a second-hand vehicle, watch out for used car scams.

 The seller will not want to meet in person in order to have you check out the car yourself.
 Instead, you will be instructed to buy prepaid gift cards in the amount agreed upon for the car.
 You will need to send the gift card codes to the seller and then you should receive the car in a few days.

 Then the seller disappears.
-You won’t hear from him again and therefore you’ll hear nothing new about the car.
+You won’t hear from him again and, therefore, you’ll hear nothing new about the car.
 You will be out of your money, with no car.
+At that point it suddenly hits you: You’re the victim of a used car scam.

 How Can I Avoid Becoming a Victim?